itswhitney2002/1101_computer_science/README.md

 # **111_1_CS**
-this is a test repo
+this is a test repo from Whitney.